 Let’s start with mental health.
-Lately, I have been feeling the negative emotions because I’m going to start my foundation year at University s (the course I’m studying is Media Culture and Communication (with a Foundation Year) this September – and whilst I’ve got a good chunk of what I need for studying, I still need to buy all the stuff I need for my accommodation, as well as few bits and bobs.
-Which will cost a lot of money.
+Lately, I have been feeling the negative emotions because I’m going to start my foundation year at University (the course I’m studying is Media Culture and Communication (with a Foundation Year) this September – and whilst I’ve got a good chunk of what I need for studying, I still need to buy all the stuff I need for my accommodation, as well as few bits and bobs.

 This leads me to my second reason for feeling this way – I’m unemployed, and while I’m searching for work, all of my job applications have either been declined, or I haven’t even gotten a response from them.
 Thus, I have been feeling a sense of worthlessness and guilt for not working.

-So in terms of how this has affected my mental health, I feel guilty about identifying as a stereotypical nonbinary person to some degree – I’m white, AFAB, abled bodied and I consider myself to be somewhat masculine in my gender expression.
+So in terms of how this has affected my mental health, I feel guilty about identifying as a stereotypical nonbinary person to some degree – I’m white, AFAB, abled-bodied and I consider myself to be somewhat masculine in my gender expression.
 But – I don’t see myself as being skinny.
 See, I’ve always been pretty neutral surrounding my body image, but I’ve only really been struggling since I came out as nonbinary in late August 2018.
-Though this feeling of not 100% fitting the nonbinary look has only really taken shape in a negative way recently (i.e. this week).
-Now, to get a bit serious, I have scratched parts of my body that I deem ‘unattractive’ (e.g. my tummy, thighs, hips, and arms for convenience).
-It’s because I don’t see myself as ‘skinny enough’ to be considered nonbinary, and I wish that I could feel somewhat body positive again.
+Though this feeling of not 100% fitting the nonbinary look has only really negatively taken shape recently (i.e. this week).
+It’s because I don’t see myself as ‘skinny enough’ to be considered nonbinary, and I wish that I could feel somewhat body-positive again.
 I also wish I could feel a sense of what gender euphoria feels like.
-Though has helped a lot with my chest dysphoria, I still feel as though I am playing into this stereotype of what an AFAB nonbinary person should look like.
+Though it has helped a lot with my chest dysphoria, I still feel as though I am playing into this stereotype of what an AFAB nonbinary person should look like.

-In addition, I feel as though I’m not doing enough for the LGBTQ+ community.
-All across social media, I sometimes see articles about all the amazing work LGBTQ+ activists do, and feel worthless because I’m not doing the same level of work as they are – I just write stuff about LGBTQ+ topics sometimes surrounding my own experiences.
+Besides, I feel as though I’m not doing enough for the LGBTQ+ community.
+All across social media, I sometimes see articles about all the amazing work LGBTQ+ activists do and feel worthless because I’m not doing the same level of work as they are – I just write stuff about LGBTQ+ topics sometimes surrounding my own experiences.
 I don’t feel like I’m doing enough for a community that I care so much about, and this little voice keeps reminding me of that.